ConYel/my_site_two/README.md

 Men fight for liberty and win it with hard knocks.
 Their children, brought up easy, let it slip away again, poor fools.
 And their grandchildren are once more slaves.
 ― D. H. Lawrence

+There are only three pleasures in life pure and lasting, and all derived from inanimate things-books, pictures and the face of nature.
+― William Hazlitt